| Veterans Treatment Court

-Fax to 713 791 7647 : Attn: Morris Wade Cooper, LCSW VJO specialist or it can be scanned and sent via email: firstname.lastname@example.org.
-He will facilitate the medical interview.
+Attn: Morris Wade Cooper, LCSW VJO specialist via fax # 713-791-7647 or it can be scanned and sent via email to email@example.com.
+He will then facilitate the medical interview.

-After qualification verified by VA, obtain DA signature and submit the following to the court where the criminal charges are pending for findings by the judge:
+After qualification is verified by the VA, obtain DA signature and submit the following to the court where the defendant's criminal charges are pending for findings by the judge:

 OTHER FORMS TO BE FILLED OUT WITH VTC: